cara-tm/pat_article_social/help.md

 >    **type**: String (required).
 Coma separated list of social network's name [1].
 Default: none (empty).
 >
 >    **card**: String (optional).
-Twitter card type among: "summary", "summary_large_image", "photo", "gallery", "product".
+Twitter card type among: "summary", "summary_large_image", "product".
 Default: summary.
-Note "gallery" had been removing on July 3, 2015 https://dev.twitter.com/cards/types/gallery
+Note "gallery" had been removing on July 3, 2015 https://dev.twitter.com/cards/types/gallery.
+This plugin takes care of images associated with the current article and changes the Twitter's card format accordingly (changed to "summary_large_image").
+Basically, in normal contexts you just need to set the card attribute with "summary" or keep it blank.
-    Notice: If there are more than one image associated with the current article, the value of the card attribute changes accordingly.
+    ~~Notice: If there are more than one image associated with the current article, the value of the card attribute changes accordingly.~~
 >
 >    **image**: URL (optional).
 Full path to a custom image for replacement.
 Default: article image.
 >